Notice of Pre-AIA or AIA Status

 Re claim 13:

-Tange discloses a filter unit structure (Fig. 2) used in an exhaust gas reduction device (Fig. 1)(see Figs. 1-3 and Para 25), comprising:
+Tange discloses a filter unit structure (Figs. 4-5) used in an exhaust gas reduction device (Fig. 8)(see Figs. 4-5, 8, Paras 25 and 29), comprising:

 a

-a first electrical heating plate (Modified Fig. 2 above - B (person having ordinary skill in the art would recognize element B as a type of first electrical heating plate; element B corresponds to an element 15 which is described as an electrical heating plate in Para 23)) disposed on one side (Modified Fig. 2 above - C (person having ordinary skill in the art would recognize element C as a type of one side of element A)) of the ceramic filter plate (Modified Fig. 2 above - A) to generate heat (see Modified Fig. 2 above and Paras 23 and 24); and
+a first electrical heating plate (Modified Fig. 2 above - B (person having ordinary skill in the art would recognize element B as a type of first electrical heating plate; element B corresponds to an element 15 which is described as an electrical heating plate in Para 23)) disposed on a first side (Modified Fig. 2 above - C (person having ordinary skill in the art would recognize element C as a type of first side of element A)) of the ceramic filter plate (Modified Fig. 2 above - A) to generate heat (see Modified Fig. 2 above and Paras 23 and 24); and

-a second electrical heating plate (Modified Fig. 2 above - D (person having ordinary skill in the art would recognize element D as a type of second electrical heating plate; element D corresponds to an element 15 which is described as an electrical heating plate in Para 23)) disposed on the other side (Modified Fig. 2 above - E (person having ordinary skill in the art would recognize element E as a type of other side of element A)) of the ceramic filter structure (Modified Fig. 2 above - A) to generate heat (see Modified Fig. 2 above and Paras 23 and 24),
+a second electrical heating plate (Modified Fig. 2 above - D (person having ordinary skill in the art would recognize element D as a type of second electrical heating plate; element D corresponds to an element 15 which is described as an electrical heating plate in Para 23)) disposed on a second side (Modified Fig. 2 above - E (person having ordinary skill in the art would recognize element E as a type of other side of element A)) of the ceramic filter plate (Modified Fig. 2 above - A) to generate heat (see Modified Fig. 2 above and Paras 23 and 24),

-wherein the ceramic filter plate (Modified Fig. 2 above - A) is connected to the first electrical heating plate (Modified Fig. 2 above - B) by
+wherein the ceramic filter plate (Modified Fig. 2 above - A) is connected to the first electrical heating plate (Modified Fig. 2 above - B) by a 1-2 and Para 23 (elements of Fig. 2 described built in element 11 of Fig. 1 which requires a type of bonding)), and the ceramic filter plate (Modified Fig. 2 above - A) is connected to the second electrical heating plate (Modified Fig. 2 above - D) by the

 Tange fails to disclose a catalyst-coated ceramic filter plate.